-Upon completion of this offering, assuming the sale by us of all of the shares set forth on the cover page of this prospectus (other than shares subject to the underwriter's option to purchase additional shares) Krish S. Krishnan and Suma M. Krishnan, our Chief Executive Officer and Chairman of the Board and our founder, Chief Operating Officer and director, respectively, will, in the aggregate, beneficially own shares representing approximately % of our capital stock.
-As a result, they would be able to substantially influence all matters submitted to our stockholders for approval, as well as our management and affairs.
+Upon completion of this offering, assuming the sale by us of all of the shares set forth on the cover page of this prospectus (other than shares subject to the underwriter's option to purchase additional shares) Krish S. Krishnan and Suma M. Krishnan, our Chief Executive Officer and Chairman of the Board and our founder, Chief Operating Officer and director, respectively, will, in the aggregate, beneficially own shares representing approximately 43.6% of our capital stock and may beneficially own a greater percentage if Mr. Krishnan or Ms. Krishnan purchase additional shares of our common stock in this offering.
+As a result, they will be able to substantially influence all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons would substantially influence the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire or result in management of our company that our public stockholders disagree with.